Diglycolic acid: Preparation

 In parallel, W. Heintz reported the synthesis of diglycolic acid from chloroacetic acid by heating with sodium hydroxide solution.

 In a version with barium hydroxide solution as an alkaline medium, diglycolic acid is obtained in 68% yield after acidification.

 The yields of the described reactions are unsatisfactory for use on a technical scale.

 The single-stage nitric acid process gives even in the presence of an oxidation catalyst (vanadium(V)oxide) yields of only 58-60%.
 In a multi-stage process of nitric acid oxidation at 70 °C and multiple crystallization steps, evaporation of the residues and return of the diethylene glycol-containing mother liquor, product yields of up to 99% (based on diethylene glycol) can be achieved.

 The oxidation of diethylene glycol with air, oxygen or ozone avoids the use of expensive nitric acid and prevents the inevitable formation of nitrous gases.
 In the presence of a platinum catalyst, yields of 90% can be obtained by air oxidation.

 On a bismuth platinum contact catalyst, yields of 95% are to be achieved under optimized reaction conditions.

 The oxidation of 1,4-dioxan-2-one (p-dioxanone, a lactone which is used as a comonomer in biodegradable polyesters with nitric acid or dinitrogen tetroxide) is also described with yields of up to 75%.

+A later modification of the Heintz route was reported in 2024, in which chloroacetic acid was reacted with sodium hydroxide at room temperature in an anhydrous mixture of diethylene glycol diethyl ether and dimethyl sulfoxide.
+The process afforded sodium diglycolate with high selectivity, while electrodialysis was used for desalination of the post-reaction mixture, concentration of the ionic product and recovery of the organic solvents.
+In comparison with the conventional aqueous Heintz procedure, the method reduced the formation of glycolic acid as a by-product and avoided heating of the reaction mixture.